IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/stepper.md

     </igc-step>
 </igc-stepper>
 ```
-For each step the user has the ability to configure indicator, title and subtitle using the `indicator`, `title` and `subtitle` slots as follows:
+For each step the user has the ability to configure indicator, title and subtitle using the `Indicator`, `Title` and `Subtitle` slots as follows:

 > [!NOTE]
-> The `default` `Step` slot renders the content of the step.
+> The `Default` `Step` slot renders the content of the step.

 ```html
 <igc-stepper>